 - new heavy-duty access dropped kerb

-- new dropped kerb and access which includes a culvert or complex drainage.
+- both light and heavy-duty new dropped access kerb which includes a culvert or complex drainage.
 (If specialised technical advice is required from us an hourly rate will be charged)

-To extend light-duty access dropped kerb (up to two metres) the charge is £158.
+- extension to light-duty access dropped kerb (up to two metres)